Centre In Scotland

 All students take The Scottish Enlightenment, a course specifically designed for the American students who are part of the Principia program at the University.
 The course examines the major figures of this important period of Scottish history, with topics ranging from Adam Smith and economics to David Hume and philosophy to Lord Kelvin (William Thomson) and science.
 Students will also choose two or three other courses from the many options offered at the university.

-One of the science courses Centre recommends is the functional anatomy course, open only to American students in Principia program.
+One of the science courses many Centre students have enjoyed is the functional anatomy course, open only to American students in Principia program.
 This human anatomy lecture/lab course enables students to work with plastinated human specimens.
 The course will be especially beneficial to pre-med students and biology majors, as it would fulfill a medical school prerequisite and/or a four-credit biology elective.

 Deadlines & Requirements